$200,000 grant helps Tennesseans leaving prison find housing - NewsBreak

 $200,000 grant helps Tennesseans leaving prison find housing

 KNOXVILLE, Tenn.
-(WATE) — The Tennessee Department of Correction has received a $200,000 grant to assist offenders finishing their sentences to find stable housing upon release.
+(WATE) — The Tennessee Department of Correction has received a $200,000 grant to assist offenders who are finishing their sentences in finding stable housing upon release.

 “Access to affordable housing is crucial for anyone leaving prison and helps to reduce the likelihood of re-offending,” said Commissioner Lisa Helton.
-“This new effort will allow them time to focus on securing employment and saving for permanent housing when they first leave incarceration.”Knox County Fire reports over 100 overdose incidents
+“This new effort will allow them time to focus on securing employment and saving for permanent housing when they first leave incarceration.”Prehistoric predators: What carnivorous creatures once roamed Tri-Cities area?

 TDOC works with over 50 groups in East Tennessee alone to help provide transitional housing.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.